LightForm-group/KWN-deformation/README.md

 The effect of deformation on excess vacancies is considered via a phenomenological model.

 The code has been written in MacOS 11.6 and compiled with ifort.
+If used with Windows, the fortran file (KWN_with_deformation.f90) should be recompiled with ifort.

 To run the code :